-β play-based learning
+β Play-based learning

-β repetition and routine
+β Repetition and routine

-β conversation and storytelling
+β Conversation and storytelling

-β hands-on activities
+β Hands-on activities

-β simple daily practice
+β Simple daily practice

 Children learn best when literacy feels playful, relaxed, and connected to everyday life.
+By following this guide, you'll know exactly what skills to focus on first, what comes next, and how to support your child's reading journey with confidence.

 π Start at the beginning and follow the steps in order for the best results.